-If you need help in choosing a pension, or reviewing your retirement options, an independent financial adviser (IFA) may be able to help.
+If you need help in choosing a pension, or reviewing your retirement options, a regulated financial adviser may be able to help.

-Independent financial advisers (IFAs) are authorised to give you advice and recommend suitable pensions products and investment options, for you.
+Regulated financial advisers are authorised to give you advice and recommend suitable pensions products and investment options, for you.

-There are several things you should think about when choosing an independent financial adviser:
+There are several things you should think about when choosing a regulated financial adviser:

 - Think about what advice you’re looking for; is it just advice on your retirement savings or do you want help with all of your financial planning?

 - Consider the level and experience that the adviser has, particularly in the areas where you think you need help.

 - Look at the typical clients the adviser looks after in their business, do they have needs similar to your requirements?

 - Think about whether you will be dealing with one adviser or different advisers, or, perhaps a team of people.

 - Look at the services they offer and think about how they will interact with you.